-It is clear that energy efficiency and reduction efforts would benefit both sectors, saving money and conserving resources.
-Richfield has already undertaken several energy efficiency efforts, especially when it comes to the energy usage of municipal buildings.
+Despite these discrepancies, it is clear that energy efficiency and usage reduction efforts would benefit both sectors, saving money and conserving resources.
+Richfield has already undertaken several energy-efficiency efforts, especially when it comes to the energy usage of municipal buildings.
 Both the Public Works building and the Water Plant are outfitted entirely with LED lighting fixtures.
 The Water Plant has also taken part in an Xcel Energy rebate program to upgrade equipment like high service water pumps and other motor upgrades.
-Other citywide energy actions include converting all stoplights in the city to LED fixtures as well as participating in Xcel and Center for Energy and Environment's Home Energy Squad program since 2013.
+Other citywide energy actions include converting all stoplights in the city to LED fixtures as well as city participation in Xcel and Center for Energy and Environment's Home Energy Squad program since 2013.